Sharswood • Blumberg

 Read more about Sharswood/Blumberg Project

-The focus is an eight-acre city block site that includes PHA’s Norman Blumberg Apartments, three 18-story towers totaling 510 apartments.
-Built in the 1960s, these properties were part of an economic upturn but became a symbol of crime, poverty and disinvestment in the 1980s and 1990s when the city lost population and businesses closed as a result.
+The focus is an eight-acre city block site that includes PHA’s Norman Blumberg Apartments, three 18-story towers totaling 510 apartments, and the adjacent Sharswood neighborhood that is being redeveloped to include 1,216 rental apartments and 264 homeownership units.
+Built in the 1960s, the Blumberg public housing units were initially part of an economic upturn in the area, but became a symbol of crime, poverty and disinvestment in the 1980s and 1990s when the city lost population and businesses closed as a result.

-The two other towers have been razed and PHA will replace these homes with smaller-scale affordable rental and homeownership developments as part of a 10-year $500 million revitalization plan.
-The new and replacement housing will be built on land the PHA acquired through the purchase of 1,300 vacant or blighted parcels in the neighborhood.
+The two other towers were subsequently razed and PHA has replaced these homes with smaller-scale affordable rental and homeownership developments on the site and throughout the neighborhood as part of a 10-year $500 million revitalization plan.
+The new and replacement housing is being built on land the PHA acquired through the purchase of 1,300 vacant or blighted parcels in the neighborhood.
+The project is well underway with all 1,480 units completed or scheduled to be under construction in FY 2026.

-Additional neighborhood investments include a new high school, a grocery store, a community center that houses PHA’s workforce center, and a public health clinic operated by Temple University.
+Additional neighborhood investments include a new high school, a grocery store, the Vaux Community Building that houses PHA’s workforce center, and numerous other programs and services.
 PHA has also constructed its new headquarters on Ridge Avenue, one of the neighborhood’s main business corridors.

 Previous